mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 -------------
 .. option:: -F, --chunk-filesize

-  Split tables into chunks of this output file size.
-This value is in MB
+  Split data files into pieces of this size in MB.
+Useful for myloader multi-threading.

 .. option:: --exit-if-broken-table-found